troyhacks/MoonLight/docs/develop/drivers.md

 The main advantage of this is:

-* No need to recompile any changed configs
+* No need to recompile any changed configs (e.g. colorOrder is fully flexible, not a setting in platformio.ini)
 * No need to restart while setting up a specific installation.
 Just change layouts until it works as intended.
 * Allows for a flexible mix of different outputs e.g. send the first 1024 leds to physical driver, next to virtual driver, next to spi, next to one Art-Net device, next to another Art-Net device.